FREQUENTLY ASKED QUESTIONS ABOUT MACULAR DEGENERATION WITH OUR CARMEL AND FISHERS OPTOMETRIST

 For wet AMD, there are a number of FDA-approved medical treatments, including eye injections.
 Laser surgery called Photocoagulation is another option for some patients.
 For dry AMD, there are currently no medical treatments approved by the FDA.

-If you’re living in the Carmel, Indiana area and think that you may suffer from macular degeneration, you should schedule an appointment with the eye care specialists at RevolutionEYES.
+If you’re living in the Carmel and Fishers, Indiana area and think that you may suffer from macular degeneration, you should schedule an appointment with the eye care specialists at RevolutionEYES.
 Dr. Ciano specializes in diagnosing and treating eye conditions like macular degeneration and can help you better understand this condition and your options.